Dear Parent and/or Guardian,

 No medications, including over the counter medications can be stored in the student’s rooms, with the exception of inhalers for asthma or epi-pens for severe allergies and prescription medication that has been approved by the Health Center Staff.

 No medication may be mailed directly to students, it must be mailed to the Health Center.
+Please do not send any medication that has not been previously approved through the Health Center for your child.

 The Authorization for the Administration of Medicines must be completed by both parents and physician.
 Additional medication forms can be found on the school portal.